 As for the Statue of Liberty, I recommend viewing it from a boat tour on the Hudson River.
 There are several types of boats and companies to choose from, some of which include a meal if you are willing to pay more.
 Standing on the bow of that boat while I drank in the view of Lady Liberty was so humbling.
 Peel away the politics and she reminds you of the foundational values of our nation and why our potential is so great.

 The Last site I will mention here is the September 11th Memorial and museum.
 We did not tour the museum because the wound feels so fresh that we did not want to relive it.
-Just the grounds and fountains with the inscriptions of the victims’ names was sobering enough.
+Just the grounds and fountains with the inscriptions of the victims’ names were sobering enough.
 Also, please don’t be one of those [expletive deleted] who smiles in front of the 9/11 memorial and takes a cheesy selfie.
 Have some decency.

 While I did not visit enough iconic places to make it worth my money, there is a New York City Pass you can purchase that will allow you to save money while seeing some of the most popular sights around New York City.